n8n-io/n8n-docs/docs/integrations/builtin/credentials/thehive.md

 - [TheHive](/integrations/builtin/app-nodes/n8n-nodes-base.thehive/)

 !!! note "TheHive and TheHive 5"
 	n8n provides two nodes for TheHive.
-Use this node (TheHive) if you want to use TheHive's version 3 or 4 API.
-If you want to use version 5, use [TheHive 5]().
+Use these credentials with TheHive node, for version 3 or 4 API of the API.
+If you are using TheHive5 node for version 5 of the API, use [TheHive 5 credentials](/integrations/builtin/credentials/thehive5/).

 ## Prerequisites